luisfmsonegrao/internet_search_assistant/README.md

 Once there features are implemented, the architecture of the Web Search Assistant will look more like this:

 ![Internet Search Assistant deployment architecture schema](./resources/figures/internet-search-assistant-future.png)

+## Task 4

+The solution to task 4 is implemented as a jupyter notebook in folder `task4`.
+The notebook also contains extensive markdown text explaing each decision and the overall solution.

+## Task 5

+The solution to task 5 is implemented as a jupyter notebook in folder `task5`.
+The notebook also contains extensive markdown text explaing each decision and the overall solution.

+## Task 6

+The solution to task 6 is implemented as a jupyter notebook in folder `task6`.
+The notebook also contains extensive markdown text explaing each decision and the overall solution.